 Kraft pulping (also known as the sulfate process) is the most widely used pulp process.
-During this procedure, wood chips are digested at elevated temperature and pressure in “white liquor”, essentially a water solution containing different chemicals that dissolve the lignin.
-Since kraft pulping is often done in batch digesters, after going through a process of cooking, washing, pressing, and drying, the cooking chemicals and heat are captured and used again in the same process to dissolve more lignin.
+During this procedure, wood chips are digested at elevated temperature and pressure in “white liquor,”—essentially a water solution containing different chemicals that dissolve the lignin.
+Since kraft pulping takes place in batch digesters, after going through a process of cooking, washing, pressing, and drying, the cooking chemicals and heat are captured and used again in the same process to dissolve more lignin.

-Slaked lime is essential to this process, since it is one of the main chemicals present throughout its different steps.
+Slaked lime is essential to this process.
 The kraft process begins by mixing caustic soda (NaOH) with the initial wood chips under high heat and pressure.
 After attacking the wood’s lignin, the caustic soda is converted to sodium carbonate (Na2CO3), which is then pumped into a vessel containing slaked lime.
 With the introduction of slaked lime, the two react to form calcium carbonate and caustic soda, the latter of which is once again mixed with wood chips to continue the process all over again.

 Lime in Sulfite Pulping